bmerrickBoomi/BoomiKubernetesLocal/README.md

 --path Path
 --token Installer Token
 --port Port override for service.
-If ommitted, the service default port will be used --node Externally accesible port for the service
---vm ATOM_VMOPTIONS_OVERRIDES - (Optional) A | (pipe) separated list of vm options to set on a new installation --container CONTAINER_PROPERTIES_OVERRIDES - (Optional) A | (pipe) separated list of container properties to set on a new installation
+If ommitted, the service default port will be used --node Externally accesible port for the service > must be between 30000 - 32767 --vm ATOM_VMOPTIONS_OVERRIDES - (Optional) A | (pipe) separated list of vm options to set on a new installation --container CONTAINER_PROPERTIES_OVERRIDES - (Optional) A | (pipe) separated list of container properties to set on a new installation